kranzky/insoluble/folly.md

 Lobbed emotions soaked Lloyd as he shook, his thoughts flitted from one concern to another.
 With a throbbing heart, he outstretched his arms, leaped forward, and burned with a newfound voice of determination.

 "Rob!"
 Lloyd exclaimed as Rob entered the room, sliding across the polished floor with an air of determination.
 "I've discovered something," Rob intoned, his voice reflecting the darker patterns and images that filled his thoughts like a tangled basket of mysteries.

-Lloyd knew they were closer than ever to unraveling the truth behind Julie's disappearance, the manuscript, and the perplexing puzzles that haunted them.

-"Let's reveal what that blue pencil is hiding," Lloyd suggested, his eyes lighting up with anticipation.

-They turned to the massive bookcase, where the hidden volume containing the puzzle had been discovered, and began their search anew.

-"We need to lower and extend those nine logs," Rob reminded Lloyd, the cryptic message still fresh in their minds.

-As they worked, the labyrinthine room seemed to echo with hushed whispers, urging them onward.

 ---